 Mains electricity and water.
 Private drainage and oil fired central heating.
 Council Tax Band D.

-Leaving our office in St Thomas Street proceed down the high street and along Gosport Street.
+Leaving our office in Gosport Street turn left to the roundabout.
 At the roundabout take the second exit onto Bridge Road in the direction of Beaulieu.

 Proceed over the river and continue up Walhampton Hill.
 At the Bull Hill crossroads turn right, signposted Norleywood.
 Drive through the village and take a right turn into Brook Hill and the property will be seen on the left hand side half way down this road.